GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

         (e.g. because they are bots and cannot react to review requests), they can be added to the `Service Users` group (since members of this group are not suggested as code owners).\
-        Can be specified multiple time to set multiple global code owners.\
+        Can be specified multiple times to set multiple global code owners.\
         Can be overridden per project by setting [codeOwners.globalCodeOwner](#codeOwnersGlobalCodeOwner) in
         `@PLUGIN@.config`.\